geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ### Background

 Our crop is sugarcane (*Saccharum officinarum*).
 First introduced in the Americas into 1751 it is the highest valued row-crop in the state of Louisiana.
 While recent years have witnessed a decline in overall sugarcane acreage, crop values have remained generally stable due to increases in yield.
-Becuase increased yield is attributable to the addition of nitrogen fertilizer, how we manage N application is relevant to farmers (in terms of the economics) and to everyone else (in terms of the environment).
+Since increased yield is attributable mainly to the addition of nitrogen fertilizer, how we manage N application is relevant to farmers (in terms of the economics) and to everyone else (in terms of the environment).

 ### Goals
 Our study goal was to determine whether low-cost aerial NDVI and other indices could accurately correlate variable N rates when applied to sugarcane.
 A secondary goal was to determine if such analysis was useful in predicting the yield potential of a future crop.
 Our work was carried out with the intention of revealing techniques that are affordable, accessible to ordinary farmers and, most importantly, *effective*.